 (b) The City was awarded a Livable Communities Demonstration Account Grant in the amount of \$1,876,500 from Metropolitan Council (the "LCDA Grant").
 The City has approved the Metropolitan Livable Communities Act Grant Agreement associated with the LCDA Grant (the "LCDA Grant Agreement").
-The LCDA Grant may be used for site acquisition, site preparation (grading and demolition), stormwater management, and a sidewalk along Bren Road, as more fully described in the LCDA Grant Agreement.
+The LCDA Grant may be used for site acquisition, site preparation (grading and demolition), stormwater management, and a sidewalk along Bren Road, as more fully described in the LCDA Grant Agreement applicable to the Minimum Improvements.
 The Developer covenants to comply with all of the requirements of the LCDA Grant Agreement.
-The Developer the proceeds of the LCDA Grant and the Developer will enter into a Sub-Recipient Funding Agreement with the City.
-The LCDA Grant will be split between the Minimum Improvements (receiving 22% of LCDA Grant) and the Market Rate Apartments (receiving 78% of LCDA Grant).
+The Developer covenants.
+The Developer covenants to comply with all of the requirements of the LCDA Grant Agreement.
+The Developer and/or an affiliate of the Developer the proceeds of the LCDA Grant and the Developer will enter into a Sub-Recipient Funding Agreement with the City.
+The LCDA Grant will be split between the Minimum Improvements (receiving 22% of LCDA Grant) and the Market Rate Apartments (receiving 78% of LCDA Grant) unless otherwise agreed to by the City and the Authority.